 In WA, they are run through Tennis West and start with Junior Development Series through to the Optus Junior Tour which is a national junior tournament series.
 Tournaments teach kids about how to handle pressure and gives them the fun opportunity to compete against different players and test themselves and their games.
 Tournaments can be high pressure with a lot of ‘CEO tennis parents’ and highly strung children but if your child is ready, their game and their strength of mind will improve as a result.

-We believe in building independent, strong minded young tennis players who have a high self esteem and are intrinsically motivated to improve their game every single day.
+We believe in building independent, strong minded young tennis players who are intrinsically motivated to improve their game every single day.
 This attitude yields results both in tennis but also in life.
 It is however a long term approach to development not a quick fix.